seandstewart/bardly/pending/romances/pericles/11-player.md

 **THAISA**
 / The third of Antioch;
 And his device, a wreath of chivalry;
-The word,'Me pompae provexit apex.' /
+The word, 'Me pompae provexit apex.' /

 *The Fourth Knight, PERICLES, passes over*